 EE Max and EE Essential Plans (Before May 2019)

 Prior to May 2019, customers were offered EE Max plans instead of EE Smart plans.
-On EE Max, you would receive a 24-month subscription to the BT Sport app and inclusive roaming in 5 non-European countries (Australia, Canada, Mexico, New Zealand and the USA).
-This is equivalent to taking the BT Sport app.
-Only one of these features can now be active at a given time as part of the swappable benefits on EE Smart.
+On EE Max, you would receive a 24-month subscription to the BT Sport app and inclusive roaming in 5 countries outside of Europe (Australia, Canada, Mexico, New Zealand and the USA).
+This is equivalent to taking the BT Sport and Roam Further Pass swappable benefits on EE Smart.

 Customers choosing an EE Essential plan prior to May 2019 have a maximum download speed of 60Mbit/s on their plan.
 Since May 2019, this 60Mbit/s speed limit only applies on Essential SIM-only plans.

 A key advantage of Swappable Benefits is you can change them at any time through the ‘Plans, Benefits & Add-Ons’ section of the My EE app.
 Alternatively, you can text SMART to 150.
-Once you’ve swapped benefits, you’ll need to wait for at least another 7 days before swapping it again to a different benefit.
+Once you’ve changed your Swappable Benefits, you’ll need to wait for another 30 days before swapping it again.

 Video Data Pass

-The Video Data Pass works in every country covered by your normal data allowance, so you can also use it whilst you’re travelling abroad in Europe.
+The Video Data Pass works in every country covered by your normal data allowance, so you can also use it when you’re travelling abroad in Europe.
 You’ll need to make sure you have some of your regular data allowance remaining in order to use the Video Data Pass.
-It isn’t possible to use Data Gifting with your Video Data Pass.
+It isn’t possible to use Data Gifting with your Video Data Pass allowance.

 Music Data Pass

-As before, the Music Data Pass only covers your mobile data usage, and an extra subscription fee is required for the underlying service.
-For example, a personal subscription to Apple Music costs £9.99 per month (although a six-month free trial is available to all EE Pay Monthly customers).
+As before, the Music Data Pass only covers your mobile data usage, and a subscription fee may still apply for the underlying service.
+For instance, a personal subscription to Apple Music costs £9.99 per month (although a six-month free trial is available to all EE Pay Monthly customers).